metasean/node-gyp/macOS_Catalina.md

 curl -sL https://github.com/nodejs/node-gyp/raw/master/macOS_Catalina_acid_test.sh | bash
 ```

-If test succeeded, _you are done_!
+If the response is "Command Line Tools version:" with a version number, then the test succeeded and _you are done_!
 You should be ready to [install](https://github.com/nodejs/node-gyp#installation) `node-gyp`.

-If test failed, there is a problem with your Xcode Command Line Tools installation.
+If the response is "Command Line Tools not found" the test failed, there is a problem with your Xcode Command Line Tools installation.
 [Continue to Solutions](#Solutions).

 ### Solutions
 There are three ways to install the Xcode libraries `node-gyp` needs on macOS.
 People running Catalina have had success with some but not others in a way that has been unpredictable.